Meet Macaulay Culkin, retro video game nerd

 That's also why Culkin could get involved.
 He and his satirical media endeavor, Bunny Ears, ended up helping develop Back in the Groove thanks in large part to -- you guessed it -- social media.

 Culkin launched Bunny Ears in January 2018 as a comedy hub poking fun at "celebrity lifestyle" sites like Gwyneth Paltrow's Goop (which was valued at $250 million last year, by the way).
-It has a lineup of Onion-esque articles with headlines like, "Why We Had A Water Birth At The City Swimming Pool" and "Simple Tricks To Make Their Funeral All About You," plus a podcast with nearly 50 episodes, and counting.
+It has a lineup of Onion-esque articles with headlines like "Why We Had A Water Birth At The City Swimming Pool" and "Simple Tricks To Make Their Funeral All About You," plus a podcast with nearly 50 episodes, and counting.

 Bunny Ears even has a section dedicated to ridiculous video game articles ("Will The Sims Seek Revenge On You After The Singularity?"), and Culkin recently played through the original Home Alone games on The Angry Video Game Nerd YouTube channel.